All Episodes

 She has a different kind of organization.

-She has a uh with the in the age of the internet, she has thousands, tens of thousands of unpaid workers unorganized that will go out there and fight for her.
+She has a with the in the age of the internet, she has thousands, tens of thousands of unpaid workers unorganized that will go out there and fight for her.

 She's different.

-It's a different to say that she doesn't have an organization that's like apples and oranges doesn't apply to her.
+It's a different, to say that she doesn't have an organization that's like apples and oranges doesn't apply to her.

 Well, you may have a point about that.

-She's the anti-r uh Obama.
+She's the anti-Obama.

-She's the clearest uh difference from Obama.
+She's the clearest difference from Obama.

-I don't dis I I don't disagree with you about that.
+I don't disagree with you about that.

 They just hate her.

-It is it is beyond rational.
+It is beyond rational.

-It's beyond reason there's no way I can talk to them about it.
+There's no way I can talk to them about it.

-Uh I that's that's incidental to the to the story.
+Well, that's incidental to the story.

 That's what I'm hoping.

-Well, I wouldn't hold out hope for that.
+Well, I wouldn't hold out, hope for that.

-I I she made she made a pretty public splash.
+She made a pretty public splash.

-You know, I I I I think she's uh I think she's probably right.
+I think she's probably right.

 She doesn't need a title to be effective, just like I don't.

-A title.
+The title.

-She needs she does.
+She does.

 That's not true.